MarcoKegel/RecoilLasertag/README.md

 * main controller is a ESP32
 	* Wifi and BT Interface
 	* Enough performance

 * power source
     * lipos with battery management
     * switch regulator for 3v/5v (maybe test ordered mini dcd-dc 5V 3A SPS)
     *

+**Optics**
+- use Convex lens to create a parallel beam out of a e.g. 60 degree beam
+- Radius of the cavature need to be the distance to led.
+For 60 degree this means
+  - use [link](https://www.1728.org/angsize.htm) to calculate distance
+- The main restriction for the led/laser and lens would be the barell diameter

 **Mechanic**
 * Use m4 caribine Hardware from thingiverse

 **Software**

 ## Electronic
 ### IR